 Hyper Code (HC)

-Hyper Code (HC) is the powerful Virtual Machine currently under development for Circular's nodes.
-HC provides the ability to run smart contracts in two modes: interpreter and compiled.
+Hyper Code (HC) is a virtual machine under development for execution environments compatible with Circular nodes.
+HC is intended to support smart contract execution in two modes: interpreted and compiled.

 Last updated